NePheus/capacitor-fullscreen-notification/README.md

 The fullscreen notification gets triggered by a firebase push notification, so you also have to install the package [@capacitor/push-notifications](https://github.com/ionic-team/capacitor-plugins/tree/main/push-notifications).

 > **⚠ IMPORTANT**
-> For now, you have to install this version of @capacitor/push-notifications: **https://github.com/NePheus/capacitor-push-notifications/blob/master/README.md**
+> For now, you have to install [this updated version of @capacitor/push-notifications](https://github.com/NePheus/capacitor-plugins/tree/added-broadcast-intent-dist/push-notifications)
-> See the top of the readme of this repository for the reason.

 ## Usage